-- Scamsmart - FCA - A link to the Financial Conduct Authority's national campaign aimed at protecting those most at risk of investment fraud.
+- Scamsmart - FCA - A link to the Financial Conduct Authority's national campaign aimed at protecting those who are most at risk of investment fraud.

-Guernsey Financial Investigation Unit - For the latest fraud news updates from the FIU.
+Guernsey Financial Investigation Unit - For the latest fraud news updates from the GFIU.

 The Little Book of Big Scams, Business Edition - A link to information on scams within businesses.